damianhakert/damianhakert.github.io/source/handbook/index.html.md

     *  Office space (if working from home is not practical)
     *  Work-related online courses
     *  Work-related conferences, including travel, lodging and meals.
 If total costs exceed $500, reimbursement requires prior approval from your manager.
     *  Travel to visit team members, including flights, trains and transportation to/from the airport.
-Lodging, meals, and travel while there are not covered out of fairness to the people being visited.
 Reimbursement requires prior approval from your manager.
+Lodging, meals and local travel while visiting may not be covered out of fairness to the people being visited.
     *  Business travel upgrades per round-trip (i.e. not per each leg of the flight):
         * Up to the first [EUR 300](https://www.google.com/search?q=300+eur+in+usd) for an upgrade to Business Class on flights longer than 8 hours.
         * Upgrade to Economy Plus if you’re taller than 1.95m / 6’5” for flights longer than 2 hours.